affixalex/affixalex.github.io/_posts/2016-04-01-an-on-premise-collaborative-development-environment.markdown

 `docker run -d --name jupyter.hub jupyter/jupyterhub jupyterhub`

-That's it.
-You're up and running.
+That's pretty much it, although there are some caveats with authentication.
+I'll have to explore that later.
 Jupyter is no longer limited to Python, so you can also use Ruby, R, and several other languages if you so choose (although you'll probably need to build your own Docker image for this).